Community Engagement & Communications

 Our goal is to provide the right message to the right people, at the right time, using the best methods to reach as many people as possible.
 We do this by planning what we hope to achieve, providing training, discovering and sharing the best ways of doing things, and offering assistance.
 Our team lives in towns and cities all across Saskatchewan, including the far North.

-Kim McKechney, Vice President of Community Engagement & Communications
+Patty Martin, Interim Vice President, Community Engagement & Communications

-Graham Fast, Executive Director of Community and Foundation Relations
+Graham Fast, Executive Director, Community and Foundation Relations

 Graham is the Executive Director of Community and Foundation Relations.
 In his role, he leads a team that is responsible for developing and maintaining frameworks, processes and associated tools related to community engagement strategies and initiatives.
 In addition, the team is responsible for formalizing the relationship with and providing visible support and leadership to the many Health and Hospital Foundations that enhance and improve the level of health care at our hospitals and health care facilities.